mead-ml/mead-baseline/docs/tagging.md

 ## NER Tagging

-For NER reporting, we will report an F1 score on at each validation pass, and will use F1 for early-stopping as well.
+For NER reporting, we report an F1 score on at each validation pass, and use F1 for early-stopping.

-For tasks that require global coherency like NER tagging, it has been shown that using a transition matrix between label states in conjunction with the output RNN tags improves performance.
-This makes the tagger a linear chain CRF, and we can do this by simply adding another layer on top of our RNN output.
+For tasks that require global coherency like NER tagging, it has been shown that using a linear chain CRF to learn a transition matrix between label states in conjunction with the output RNN tags improves performance.
 A simple technique that performs nearly as well is to replace the CRF with a coarse constrained decoder at inference time that simply checks for IOBES violations and effectively zeros out those transitions.

 ### CONLL2003